-This study employed a phenomenological research design to explore the eggshell disposal practices of individuals in the food industry, including bakeshops, fast-food chains, local eateries, and street vendors, as well as households.
+This study employed a phenomenological research design to explore the eggshell disposal practices of individuals in the food industry, including bakeshops, fast-food local chains, local eateries, and street vendors, as well as households.
 It aimed to understand how these participants interpret and make this sense of phenomenon within the context of their daily experiences.
-The phenomenology approach was selected because it allows for an in-depth understanding of human behaviors, motivations, and contextual factors, which are essential when investigating waste management practices shaped socio-cultural by and economic influences (Creswell, JW & Poth, 2025).

-To gather semi-structured in-depth interviews were conducted with six purposively selected participants (Creswell J. W., 2013).
-Purposive sampling was used to ensure the inclusion of individuals directly involved in the generation and disposal of eggshell waste, allowing the researchers to target key relevant informants with experiences (Palinkas, al., 2015).
+The phenomenology approach was selected because it allows for an in-depth understanding of human behaviors, motivations, and contextual factors, which are essential when investigating waste management practices shaped socio-cultural by and influences economic (Creswell, JW & Poth, 2025). То gather data, semi-structured in-depth interviews were conducted with six purposively selected participants (Creswell J. W., 2013).
+Purposive sampling was used to ensure the inclusion of individuals directly involved in the generation and disposal of eggshell waste, allowing the researchers to target key relevant informants with experiences (Palinkas, et al., 2015).
 The interviews were designed uncover to participants' knowledge, attitudes, practices and regarding eggshell waste, as well as the factors influencing their disposal choices (Castillo-Montoya, 2016).

-participants The this study were purposefully selected based on carefully defined inclusion criteria ensure they could provide meaningful relevant and insights into eggshell disposal practices.
+participants The in this study were purposefully selected based on carefully defined inclusion criteria to ensure they could provide meaningful relevant and insights into eggshell disposal practices.
 First, participants had to be individuals actively engaged in household cooking activities.
 Second, participants could also be owners, workers, or staff members from local food-related businesses.
 Third, all participants were required to be 18 years of age or older to ensure they could provide mature and informed consent.
-Lastly, only individuals who were willing to participate study voluntarily. the to indicate "participant"; and a number representing their assigned sequence in the study (e.g., FP1 for Female Participant 1, MP2 for Male Participant 2).
-Table 1 presents the demographic profiles of the participants, using assigned codes to ensure confidentiality while providing necessary background information for the analysis.
+Lastly, only individuals who were willing to participate in the study voluntarily.

+To safeguard the identities of the participants, a code name was assigned following a systematic format: the letter "F" or "M" to signify female or male, respectively; the letter "P" to indicate "participant"; and a number representing their assigned sequence in the study (e.g., FP1 for Female Participant 1, MP2 for Male Participant 2).
+Table 1 presents the demographic profiles of the participants, using the assigned codes to ensure confidentiality while providing necessary background information for the analysis.
-To safeguard the identities of the participants, a code name was assigned following a systematic format: the letter "F" or "M" to signify female or male, respectively; the letter